+Arrow Keys.
 The UP ARROW and DOWN ARROW make adjustments to menu functions.
 On the left side of every menu there are UP ARROW and DOWN ARROW symbols.
 The symbols indicate which ARROW button has a function in a particular situation.
 Either one or both ARROW buttons can be used to adjust the menu function.
-A hollow ARROW symbol means that the corresponding ARROW button has no function.
+A hollow ARROW symbol means the corresponding ARROW button has no function.
 Pressing that button will result in no adjustment and the "error" audible will be heard.
-A solid ARROW symbol means that the corresponding ARROW button can be used to affect the menu adjustment.
+A solid ARROW button can be used to affect the menu adjustment.

 The ARROW buttons often can be used when no menu is on-screen.
 In these situations, pressing the ARROW button affects the function of the active (last-used) menu.
 This is a short-cut to menu operation.
-The menu appears on-screen while the adjustment is made and 'times out'.
+The menu appears on-screen while the adjustment is made and times out.
 A frequently used menu can be adjusted very quickly using this technique.

-After an adjustment is made to a menu function, the menu "times out" after several seconds and the unit returns to normal operation.
+After an adjustment is made to a menu function, the menu times out after a few seconds and the unit returns to normal operation.

-All menus use the same basic layout as shown in Figure F. The heading at the top describes the menu function (see Menu Functions for more details on individual functions).
+Menu Layout.
+All menus use the same basic layout.
+The heading at the top describes the menu function.
 The UP ARROW and DOWN ARROW symbols to the left of the menu indicate which buttons are available for adjustment.
-In menus which have numerous possible settings such as depth range, a range of adjustment indicator shows the total range available and the current setting.
+In menus that have several possible settings, a range of adjustment indicator shows the total range available and the current setting.

 Within the menu are the options available.
 The selected option or current setting is highlighted in the black box.
-If no adjustment is made, this will be the selected setting.
-Pressing one of the ARROW buttons while the menu is on-screen selects another option.
+If no adjustment is made, this is the selected setting.
+Press an ARROW button while the menu is displayed to select another option.